dk14/wolfram-mega/docs/dsl.md

 //^ might not hold precisely - see comments
 ```

-Certain values of floating rate will create a perfect-hedge - these values must be excluded from the type (use `dsl.set` instead), so contract can be priced properly.
+Certain values of floating rate will create a perfect-hedge - these values must be excluded from the type (`dsl.set` should be preferred to `dsl.numeric`), so contract can be priced properly.
 Another, unsafe, option would be to "automate" pricing:

 ```ts
 try {